 3 Mount MitchellBurnsvilleSee on map

 It took him a couple of trips, but Dr. Elisha Mitchell proved his point.
-Mount Mitchell, the highest point in the eastern United States, is named after the University of North Carolina professor who calculated its towering height.
-Drive your car to the summit parking area and take the trail to a stone observation platform where your view of more than 80 miles will be filled with Blue Ridge Mountains.
+Mount Mitchell, the highest point in the eastern United States, is named after the University of North Carolina professor who calculated its towering height of 6,684 feet.
+Drive your car to the summit parking area and take the trail to a stone observation platform where your view will be filled with Blue Ridge Mountains.
 The leaves of the red and sugar maples, staghorn sumacs and yellow poplars will stand out most.